 Your mental health day is the perfect day to call and make all your annual appointments, go to the grocery store, and run any other errands you have been adding to your list to-do list!

-If you have not been sleeping well and having body aches, maybe you sleep in and get a massage.
+If you have not been sleeping well and have body aches, maybe you sleep in and get a massage.

-You are the best authority on whether you need a mental health day, and how to spend it once you decide to take one.
+You are the best authority on whether you need a mental health day and how to spend it once you decide to take one.

 “Mental health needs a great deal of attention.
 It’s the final taboo, and it needs to be faced and dealt with.” – Adam Ant

-You might be wondering if it would just be easier to call in and say you have a cold and can’t come in, and to be honest, you totally could.
+You might wonder if it would just be easier to call in and say you have a cold and can’t come in, and to be honest, you totally could.

 Any dialogue we can foster about how mental and physical health are essential parts of our overall health.